Azure/bicep-registry-modules/avm/res/container-service/managed-cluster/README.md

 ### Parameter: `nodeProvisioningProfile`

+AUTO MODE IS A PARAMETER USED FOR A PREVIEW FEATURE, MICROSOFT MAY NOT PROVIDE SUPPORT FOR THIS, PLEASE CHECK THE PRODUCT DOCS (https://learn.microsoft.com/en-us/azure/aks/learn/quick-kubernetes-automatic-deploy?pivots=bicep#before-you-begin) FOR CLARIFICATION.
 Node provisioning settings that apply to the whole cluster.

 - Required: No
 - Type: object